 Though eating the same foods day-in and day-out can be convenient, it’s best to switch things up every now and again.
 This practice can prevent burnout and eating a variety of foods will ensure that you get all the nutrients your body needs to function at its best.
 Specifically, varying your diet will help you get more of those micronutrients and phytonutrients I talked about in the Add More Color section.
 You don’t have to eat an extravagant meal for breakfast, lunch, and dinner every day; it just means you should add new foods to your meals and snacks every now and then.

-• If you have a turkey and cheese sandwich for lunch every day, turn that sandwich into a salad (greens, chopped turkey, shredded cheese, avocado, peppers, etc.) and have crackers with hummus on the side.
+• If you have a sandwich for lunch every day, turn that sandwich into a salad (greens, chopped veggies, tomatoes, avocado, nuts, seeds, etc.) and have whole grain crackers with hummus on the side.

 Need some inspiration?
 Look online and get ideas from food blogs or Pinterest.
 Or create a weekly meal plan using recipes from food magazines.
 The options are endless; you just have to do a little planning.